Carlos Zambrano: 2004 season

 On May 7, Zambrano produced another fantastic start, permitting only 2 hits against the Colorado Rockies.
-Zambrano retired the first 14 batters he faced until giving up a single to Matt Holliday.
+Zambrano retired the first 14 batters he faced before giving up a single to Matt Holliday.
 Only 97 pitches were thrown on the afternoon for the victory, with Colorado managing to hit just four of them out of the infield on a breezy, cold day at Wrigley.
 Zambrano continued his brilliance in his next start against the Dodgers, stringing together an additional eight innings without giving up an earned run.

 Through his first fourteen starts of the season, Zambrano had posted an 8–2 record, with quality starts in twelve of the games.
 His early season performance also earned him his first trip to the All-Star game where he pitched one inning in relief.

 Some of his most memorable starts have been against the rival St. Louis Cardinals.
 The first was on May 2 when he threw seven shutout innings, and Zambrano registered 12 strikeouts before being lifted in the 8th inning for a pinch hitter.
 The Cubs eventually lost, 1–0.

 The next was on July 19, where he and Jim Edmonds built upon the rivalry between two Midwestern teams.
 In the first inning, Edmonds was hit by a pitch to load the bases.
 In the fourth inning, Edmonds connected for a home run, and watched the ball go over the fence from home plate.
 An agitated Zambrano yelled at Edmonds as he crossed the plate, but the night was far from over.
 In his next at bat in the sixth inning, Zambrano struck Edmonds out on three pitches, and wagged his finger at Edmonds on his way to the dugout.
 In the eighth inning with the score tied, Scott Rolen hit a two-out, two-run home run to break a 3–3 tie.
 Edmonds was the next batter, whom Zambrano immediately hit with a pitch and was ejected from the game.
 Zambrano indicated that it was not intentional, but Rolen and manager Tony La Russa did not agree.

 Zambrano was awarded the NL Pitcher of the Month for September.
 In his five starts during the month, Zambrano posted a 4–0 record over 352/3 innings, giving up only four earned runs.
 It wasn't enough for the Cubs as they finished with a late season losing streak, and missed the playoffs.

 In 2004, Zambrano led his team in ERA (2.75, fourth in the league), won 16 games (tied with teammate Greg Maddux), collected 188 strikeouts, and led the league in hit batsmen (20).
 He was also selected as an All-Star for the first time in his career.